-This document has been prepared to aid consultants or engineers in developing contractual specifications covering the testing of Class I (2GHz using Modular connectors) installations.
+This document has been prepared to aid in developing contractual specifications covering the testing of Class D installations.
 It is offered as a general guide.
 Suitability for any intended use is the responsibility of the user.

-Class I Installation: field test requirements upon completion of the installation
+Class D Installation: field test requirements upon completion of the installation